pcaressa/straybasic/straybasic.md

     >print s$ & " " & v$ & " " & o$
     Basic is a programming language

-(Notice that concatenation is associative, so there's no need of parentheses when using it time and again.)
+Notice that concatenation is associative, so there's no need of parentheses when using it time and again.
+Moreover, `&` is slightly more fast than `+`.

 After a string one can add a *subscript* to select part of it, as in the Sinclair Basic and ECMA Basic: such a subscript is a given by a pair of indexes pointing to the string characters, separated by the `TO` keyword (neither comma nor colon).
 For example